ifduyue/xxtea/README.rst

 where n denotes how many 32-bit integers the input data can fit in.
 We can change this by setting ``rounds`` parameter.

+Do note that the more rounds it is, the more time will be consumed.

 Python2:

 .. code-block:: python